-DUKES data for the quantity of fuel oil consumed by power stations are much lower than the quantities reported by process operators under the EU ETS / UK ETS.
+- DUKES data for the quantity of fuel oil consumed by power stations are much lower than the quantities reported by process operators under the EU ETS / UK ETS.
 In part, this is due to the use of recovered waste oils, which is presumed to be often reported as 'fuel oil' in the ETS data, but even when this is taken into account, the DUKES figures are still considered too low.
 The operators' data are used in the NAEI and split into consumption of 'waste oil' and 'fuel oil'.
 This split is determined by the independent estimates that are made for use of waste oils as a power station fuel (see below).
-Overall consistency
+Overall consistency between the NAEI and DUKES for fuel oil is maintained by reducing the NAEI estimate for fuel oil consumed by the industrial sector compared with the figure in DUKES. - Similarly, DUKES data for consumption of gas oil in power stations are also lower than data for recent years taken from EU ETS / UK ETS.
+As with fuel oil, a re-allocation of gas oil is made so that the NAEI is consistent with the ETS data for power stations,

-34 Detailed fuel reconciliation tables and explanations for deviations from UK energy statistics in compiling the UK emission inventories are presented in Annex 4 of the UK's National Inventory Report for submission of GHG emission estimates to the UNFCCC.
+&lt;sup>43 Detailed fuel reconciliation tables and explanations for deviations from UK energy statistics in compiling the UK emission inventories are presented in Annex 4 of the UK's National Inventory Report for submission of GHG emission estimates to the UNFCCC.
 The activity data that underpin GHG and AQ emission estimates are identical as the UK inventories are compiled and reported via a common database, within the National Atmospheric Emissions Inventory programme.